RyanMeaux1990/RyanMeaux1990.github.io/README.md

 5. Creating and updating User Interfaces.
 6. Adding app functionality and complexity.

-### Justification
-The reason why I chose to include this artifact is because it was 100% created by me, and I think it is some of the best coding work that I have done.
-I believe that the entire app really does demonstrate my abilities, from the UI Design, to the simpleness of the app, and the use and design of the database.
-The app was improved by adding in a form of a two step authentication, as well as adding in new data structures which will attach to the previous data structures, to enable data mining in the final piece of the project.

-### Course Objectives
-For the first step I proposed to include the app by introducing a form of two factor authentication, and this week I finished implementing a two factor authentication system as well as included in new data structures.

 ### Reflection
-For modifying the artifact I learned a few things.
-The main thing that I learned is that if your code is too difficult to understand, adding anything to it is almost impossible.
-I also learned that if you do not write good comments it will also be impossible to fully understand how everything will work.
-Lastly, I learned that if you do not have a really modular piece of software, adding anything to it is next to impossible.
-This week I continued to have difficulties extending the database but eventually ended up getting it.
+For modifying the artifact this week I learned that if you do not have a really modular piece of software, adding anything to it will be hard to do.
+During the second week I continued to have difficulties extending the database but eventually ended up getting it, after reading the documentation, I learned that all I had to do was upgrade the database version, and the sqlUpgrade function would fire and upgrade the database.
+Once the database upgraded, I was able to store the new data structures, which would make way for the next upgrade data mining.

-## Artifact Three:
+## Artifact Three (Databases):

-### Description

 ### List of upgrades
 1. Added a new view to hold the chart.